Emma is a senior practitioner having been called to the bar in 2004.

-Emma receives instructions in both Fast-Track and Multi-Track actions, combining professional service with a friendly and approachable manner.
+Emma receives instructions in both Fast-Track and Multi-Track personal injury actions, combining professional service with a friendly and approachable manner.
 Emma is noted for her sensitive approach to clients, which is particularly evident in cases involving injuries of a delicate nature such as scarring and psychological injury.
-Whilst attentive with clients Emma has a reputation for producing robust pleadings and her formidable attention to details and strategic and analytical approach to cases mean her opinions are highly effective.
-Emma relishes a challenge and is always prepared to consider the cases with a challenging nature or unconventional characteristics.

 Emma has extensive experience of acting in cases involving children as well as adults and claimant and defendant firms both consider her a go to person for matters involving infants.

-Prior to specialising Emma dealt with cases from public law involving the removal of children.
-She has represented in jury trials for offences up to and including murder.
-She has acted for the Equal Opportunities Commission on a pro bono basis and has acted in a number of inquests.
+Prior to specialising Emma has represented in jury trials for offences up to and including murder.
+She has acted for the Equal Opportunities Commission on a pro-bono basis and has acted in a number of inquests.

 Manchester Metropolitan University (LLB, Hons – First Class)